Old No. 1

-Old No. 1 is the highly influential 1975 debut album by Texas singer-songwriter Guy Clark.
+Old No. 1 is the 1975 debut album by the Texan singer-songwriter Guy Clark.

 The cover of the original LP featured a painting by Susanna Clark and liner notes by Jerry Jeff Walker.
 It was reissued on CD by Sugar Hill.
 Both Old No. 1 and Texas Cookin' were re-issued on CD on the Camden label in 2001.